Canon T4i vs Panasonic FZ150

 |17.||Panasonic LX5||Y||mono / mono||-||-||mini||2.0||-||-||-|

 It is notable that the T4i has a microphone port, which is missing on the FZ150.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T4i and the FZ150 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the FZ150 have been discontinued, but can regularly be found used on ebay.
 The FZ150 was replaced by the Panasonic FZ200, while the T4i was followed by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T4i Manual (free pdf) or the online Panasonic FZ150 Manual.
+Further information on the features and operation of the T4i and FZ150 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Panasonic FZ150 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T4i or the Panasonic FZ150 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T4i:

 - More detail: Offers more megapixels (17.9 vs 12MP) with a 25% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.